nbahador/ictal-chirps-derivative-dataset/README.md

 ## Current Status 🚧

 This repository is under active development 🚧 and will soon include:
-- 🚧 The full dataset of annotated ictal chirps
+- 🚧 The link to full dataset of annotated ictal chirps
 - 🚧 Supplementary materials related to the study

 Please stay tuned for updates.